 The audited accounts of the Company are drawn up in GBP and prepared under IFRS.
 Under IFRS, the Company prepares an income statement which differentiates between revenue and capital.
 The Company's administration fees, finance costs and all other expenses are charged through the income statement.
-The Company's accounts consolidate BBGI Management HoldCo, BBGI SCA, BBGI GP, UK HoldCo and Canada HoldCo and therefore, under IFRS rules, interests in Project Entities are consolidated as subsidiaries in which the Company has a controlling interest.
+The Company's accounts consolidate BBGI Management HoldCo, BBGI SCA, BBGI GP and UK HoldCo and therefore, under IFRS rules, interests in Project Entities are consolidated as subsidiaries in which the Company has a controlling interest.
 In addition, Project Entities where the Company (via the Group) does not have a controlling interest are recognised at fair value on the balance sheet with any movements in fair value recognised in the Company's income statement.
 The management report included in the Company's accounts includes a pro forma statement illustrating the Company's income account and balance sheet on an investment basis rather than a consolidated basis, in order to provide shareholders with a more meaningful representation of the Company's Net Asset Value, its capacity for investment and its capacity to make distributions.
-The narrative section of the annual report and accounts includes the Company's Net Asset Value, being the fair value of the Company's investments calculated in accordance with the Company's valuation policies.
-These policies are summarised under "Valuations" above and in paragraph 11.7 of Part 8 of this Prospectus.
+The narrative section of the annual report and accounts includes the Company's valuation policies.
+These policies are summarised under "Valuations" above and in paragraph 10.7 of Part 8 of this Prospectus.